Stardown-app/Stardown/README.md

 <p align="center"><img alt="demo gif" src="https://github.com/wheelercj/assets/blob/main/Stardown.gif"></p>

-After installing, there are multiple ways you can copy markdown links:
+After installing, there are multiple ways you can copy markdown:

-* click the extension's icon
-* press `Ctrl+Shift+U` (Mac: `Cmd+Shift+U`), or whichever keyboard shortcut you prefer in your browser's settings
+* **click the extension's icon** to copy a link for the current page, or press `Ctrl+Shift+U` (Mac: `Cmd+Shift+U`) or whichever keyboard shortcut you prefer in your browser's settings
-* double-click the extension's icon to copy links for all tabs, or press `Ctrl+Shift+UU` (Mac: `Cmd+Shift+UU`)
+* **double-click the extension's icon** to copy links for all tabs, or press `Ctrl+Shift+UU` (Mac: `Cmd+Shift+UU`)
-* select tabs before double-clicking the icon to copy links for only those tabs
+* **select tabs before double-clicking the icon** to copy links for only those tabs
-* right-click where you want to link to and choose "Copy markdown link to here"
+* **right-click the page and choose Stardown's copy option** that changes depending on what you right-clicked
-* select text before using the right-click option to create a link with a [text fragment](https://web.dev/articles/text-fragments)
+* **select text before right-clicking** to create a link with a [text fragment](https://web.dev/articles/text-fragments)

-Stardown's right-click option only adds a text fragment if you have selected text, but always tries to find an `id` attribute in the HTML elements you right-clicked so you can still link to specific parts of pages without text fragments.
+Stardown's "Copy markdown link to here" right-click option tries to find an `id` attribute in the HTML elements you right-clicked so you can still link to specific parts of pages even without text fragments.
 [Firefox does not support text fragments yet](https://bugzilla.mozilla.org/show_bug.cgi?id=1753933), but the Firefox version of Stardown allows you to create links with text fragments.

 [How I use Stardown](https://chriswheeler.dev/posts/stardown-v1/)